 I will say that plain versions don’t save well at all.
 BUT this one can be reheated successfully the next day and not dry out.
 Just store in airtight containers in the fridge.

-Reheat in the microwave in 30 second increments stirring in between until it is as warm as you’d like it to be.
+When you reheat it you might want to first put a tbsp or so of broth over the top, or fold in some sour cream.
+This will add some moisture into the mix.
+Just microwave in 30 second increments stirring in between until it is as warm as you’d like it to be.
 I would add more cheese at the end and melt that too so it’s nice and moist.

 Looking for other pressure cooker recipes similar to this one?